What is a Criminal Appeal?

 Bail Pending Appeal

-- That a new trial be held before a different judge;
+- Order a new trial before a different judge

-- That the conviction be set aside and an acquittal entered;
+- Quash the conviction and enter an acquittal